 The international gourmet guide was created in 1969 by the two Frenchmen Henri Gault (1929-2000) and Christian Millau (1929-2017).
-In addition to the Michelin Guide, he is one of the most influential French restaurant guides.
-In contrast to this, the Gault Millau is not limited to a list of rating symbols, but provides a verbal description.
-The Fiihrer is feared for his sometimes cynical-sarcastic formulations of extreme severity, which in the past brought him many process threats and lawsuits.
-The guide appears annually with the country issues France.
+In addition to the Michelin Guide, it is one of the most influential French restaurant guides.
+In contrast to this, the Gault-Millau is not limited to a list with rating symbols, but offers a verbal description.
+The Fiihrer is feared for his sometimes cynical-sarcastic formulations of extreme harshness, which in the past have often brought him litigation and legal proceedings.
+The guide appears annually with the country editions France.
 Germany (own guide for Baden-Württemberg), Austria.
 Switzerland and South-Tirol,

-In the guide, localities of all kinds are rated regarding the quality of their cuisine.
+All types of locations are evaluated in the guide with regard to the quality of their cuisine.
 It is rated from 0 to 20 points according to the French school grading system.
-The highest grade 20 should not be awarded in Austria (in the sense of the founders Gault and Millau), "because only the good God, but no man can find perfection" .
-For four (very rare) to a cap (in Austria hoods) awarded.
-The service, the ambience and the wine culture the restaurant are described verbally.
-In addition to a ranking of the best, the following promotions are also awarded: Chef of the Year, Restaurant (Hotel etc.) of the year, Winery of the Year and (for all categories) Newcomer of the Year and Newcomer of the Year.
+The highest mark of 20 should not be awarded in Austria (in the spirit of the founders Gault and Millau) "because only God, but no one, can determine perfection" .
+Four (very rare) to one cap (in Austria bonnets) are awarded for this.
+The service, the ambience and the wine culture of the restaurant are described purely verbally.
+In addition to a ranking of the best in each case, the following promotions are also awarded: Chef of the Year, Restaurant (Hotel etc.) of the Year, Winery of the Year and (for all categories) Newcomer of the Year and Rising Star of the Year.

-The "Gault Millau Germany" was first published in 1983, it is published by the Munich Christian Verlag GmbH.
-Editor-in-chief of the restaurant guide is Manfred Kohnke.
-The "Gault Millau Switzerland" has been published since 1982 in German and French.
-Publisher of the “Gault Millau Austria" was from 1978 to 2005 Michael Reinartz (formerly also for Switzerland and Germany).
-In 2006, the license was awarded to the Austrian daily newspaper "Kurier" for a total of € 600,000.
-New editor and editor-in-chief is Karl Hohenlohe with his wife Martina Hohenlohe Rosen, who were initially supported by Reinartz.
+The "Gault Millau Germany" was first published in 1983 and is published by Munich-based Christian Verlag GmbH.
+The editor-in-chief of the restaurant guide is Manfred Kohnke.
+The "Gault Millau Switzerland" has been published in German and French since 1982.
+Michael was the editor of the “Gault Millau Austria” from 1978 to 2005 Reinartz (formerly also for Switzerland and Germany).
+In 2006, the license was awarded to the Austrian daily "Kurier" for a reported sum of € 600,000.
+Karl is the new editor and editor-in-chief Hohenlohe with his wife Martina Hohenlohe Rosen, who was initially supported by Reinartz.